orthecreedence/hustle/README.md

 - `tube` is the name of the tube we want to devour (default is "default").
 - `delay` is the delay (in ms) between polls to the tube.
 IndexedDB doesn't have a blocking interface, so polling is the only option, as far as I know.
+- `enable_fn` is an optional function you pass that the consumer calls before each time it polls for queue items.
+If the function returns `false` then the polling is stopped.
+- `error` is triggered if there are any problems while consuming.

 The returned object has two methods: